 I’m international award winning documentary filmmaker, emerging from behind the camera to tell my own story.

-Having had six psychiatric admissions, including one sectioning, I have first hand experience of the mental health system and the traumatic and stigmatising power of diagnosis.
+I have first hand experience of the mental health system and the current limitations of treatment.

-I helped found the Spiritual Crisis Network in the UK and volunteered on its email support line for people in crisis.
-Adopting a spiritual perspective helped to reframe my experiences and valid me.
+It was reading The Stormy Search For The Self by Christina and Stanislov Grof that helped me reframe my experiences and validate them.
+I went on to help found the Spiritual Crisis Network in the UK and volunteered on its email support line for people in crisis.

-I was commissioned by Dr. Russell Razzaque to film Open Dialogue training that is being introduced into the NHS.
-It is a radical new system of treatment that developed in Finland.
+Then I was commissioned by Consultant Psychiatrist Dr. Russell Razzaque to film Open Dialogue training that is being introduced into the NHS.
+It is a radical new system of care that developed in Finland.
+Finland used to have the worst statistics in Europe for schizophrenia and it now has the best.

 I am now part of an international movement for change in the mental health services, which is increasingly endorsed by mainstream therapists and healthcare professionals around the world.